sebamaty/easy-ui-tests/README.md

 # easy-ui-tests
-A helper library that reduces the boilerplate code when writing UI tests with Espresso.
+A helper library for Android that reduces the boilerplate code when writing UI tests with Espresso.

 # Usage example
 Add the following code to a UI test class: